 Buy the Book

-Crazy news – the first two printings of Witchbody (300 and 600 copies respectively) are SOLD OUT!!
+Crazy news – the first three printings of Witchbody (300, 600, and 600 copies respectively) are SOLD OUT!!
 Holy crap!!
-We are now into the third printing (of 600) nearly sold out, which includes a new foreword by phenomenal and inspiring philosopher Timothy Morton, and a few pages of new drawings.
-The book is currently being sent to fourth printing.
+We are now into the fourth printing (of 1100), which includes a foreword by phenomenal and inspiring philosopher Timothy Morton, and a few pages of new drawings.